 12. Cologne, Germany

 Move over, Berlin — Cologne might just be the most LGBTQ-friendly city in all of Germany.
 More than any other destination on the list, Cologne has the highest number of hotels, stores, bars, and even saunas that specifically cater to the ever-growing LGBTQ scene in the city.
-If you happen to be in Cologne during the weekend of July 5, then be sure to visit Cologne for its annual Pride Festival, proving to be one of the biggest in Europe.
+Be sure to visit Cologne for its annual Pride Festival, proving to be one of the biggest in Europe.

 13. Brighton, England